llanox/react-native-assets/README.md

 # react-native-assests
-React native module that allow download assets (files) in background from an url and persist them into a specific directory in Documents folder on iOS.
+React native module that allows download assets in background from an url and persist them into a specific directory in Documents folder on iOS.
 In addition, you can delete and list assets from that directory.

 # Getting started